Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/analysis.md

 Note that using <a
 href="../apidocs/org/hipparchus/analysis/differentiation/FiniteDifferencesDifferentiator.html">
-FiniteDifferencesDifferentiator</a>a> in order to have a <a href="../apidocs/org/hipparchus/analysis/differentiation/UnivariateDifferentiableFunction.html"> UnivariateDifferentiableFunction</a> that can be provided to a [Newton-Raphson's](../apidocs/org/hipparchus/analysis/solvers/NewtonRaphsonSolver.html) solver is a very bad idea.
-The reason is that finite differences are not really accurate and needs lots of additional calls to the basic underlying function.
-If user initially have only the basic function available and needs to find its roots, it is <em>much</em> more accurate and <em>much</em> more efficient to use a solver that only requires the function values and not the derivatives.
-A good choice is to use [bracketing n](../apidocs/org/hipparchus/analysis/solvers/BracketingNthOrderBrentSolver.html) method, which in fact converges faster than <a href="../apidocs/org/hipparchus/analysis/solvers/NewtonRaphsonSolver.html">Newton-Raphson's</a> and can be configured to a highere order (typically 5) than Newton-Raphson which is an order 2 method.
+FiniteDifferencesDifferentiator</a> in order to have a <a href="../apidocs/org/hipparchus/analysis/differentiation/UnivariateDifferentiableFunction.html"> UnivariateDifferentiableFunction</a> that can be provided to a [Newton-Raphson's](../apidocs/org/hipparchus/analysis/solvers/NewtonRaphsonSolver.html) solver is a very bad idea.
+The reason is that finite differences are not really accurate and need lots of additional calls to the basic underlying function.
+If the user initially has only the basic function available and needs to find its roots, it is <em>much</em> more accurate and <em>much</em> more efficient to use a solver that only requires the function values and not the derivatives.
+A good choice is to use [bracketing n](../apidocs/org/hipparchus/analysis/solvers/BracketingNthOrderBrentSolver.html) method, which in fact converges faster than <a href="../apidocs/org/hipparchus/analysis/solvers/NewtonRaphsonSolver.html">Newton-Raphson's</a> and can be configured to a higher order (typically 5) than Newton-Raphson which is an order 2 method.

 Another implementation of the <a href="../apidocs/org/hipparchus/analysis/differentiation/UnivariateFunctionDifferentiator.html">